According to Newton's First and Second Laws, what is the primary ... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-According to Newton's First and Second Laws, what is the primary cause of an object's change in motion?
+According to Newton's First and Second Laws, what is the primary reason your car continues to move forward while skidding to a stop from a high speed, even after you apply the brakes?

 Watch next